Manorama (Tamil actress): Career

 Her work was noticed even among stalwarts like Sivaji Ganesan and Natiya Peroli Padmini.
-Manorama shared in an interview that initially she was nervous acting in front of veterans like T. S. Balaiah, but, the director A. P. Nagarajan made her understand that the scenes in which Jil Jil Ramamani appears, she would be the center of attention.
-She acted alongside the well-known comedian Nagesh in 50 films and in 20 films with Cho Ramaswamy.
-They made a notable pair and acted in many well-received comedies.
-In 1974 she shared the screen space with the legendary comedian Mehmood in the Hindi movie Kunwara Baap.
-Cho and Manorama were paired together in 20 films which included Malligai Poo, Annaiyum Pidhavum, Dharisanam, Anbai Thedi, Nanaivin Nindraval, Nirai Kudam, Ayiram Poi, Mohammed Bin Tughlaq, Bommalattam, Delhi Mappilai, Vilayattu Pillai, Kanavan, Rojavin Raja and Suryagandhi.
+Manorama shared in an interview that initially she was nervous acting in front of veterans like T. S. Balaiah, but the director A. P. Nagarajan made her understand that in the scenes in which Jil Jil Ramamani appeared she would be the center of attention.
+In 1974 she shared the screen with the legendary comedian Mehmood in the Hindi movie Kunwara Baap.
+Cho and Manorama were paired together in 20 films which included Malligai Poo, Annaiyum Pidhavum, Dharisanam, Anbai Thedi, Nanaivin Nindraval, Nirai Kudam, Aayiram Poi, Muhammad bin Tughluq, Bommalattam, Delhi Mappilai, Vilayattu Pillai, Kanavan, Rojavin Raja and Suryagandhi.

-The character she was given by K. Balachander in the 1989 film Unnal Mudiyum Thambi she personally considers a cornerstone as she was giving a new challenge as an actor.
-She related in an interview on Toronto TV that one of the most challenging characters she played was the role of the 50-year-old unmarried woman in the 1990 film Nadigan with Sathyaraj.
-She has acted with all of the lead comedians across five different generations, which includes M. R. Radha, K. A. Thangavelu, J. P. Chandrababu, A. Karunanithi, Ennatha Kannaiya, V. K. Ramasamy, Nagesh, Cho Ramaswamy, Thengai Seenivasan, M. R. R. Vasu, Suruli Rajan, Vennira Aadai Moorthy, Janagaraj, Pandiarajan, Goundamani, Senthil, Vivek and Vadivelu.
+The character she was given by K. Balachander in the 1989 film Unnal Mudiyum Thambi is considered a cornerstone by her as it was completelly new to her.
+She stated in an interview on Toronto TV that one of the most challenging characters she played was the role of the 50-year-old unmarried woman in the 1990 film Nadigan with Sathyaraj.
+She has acted with many lead comedians across five different generations, which includes M. R. Radha, K. A. Thangavelu, J. P. Chandrababu, A. Karunanithi, Ennatha Kannaiya, V. K. Ramasamy, Nagesh, Cho Ramaswamy, Thengai Seenivasan, M. R. R. Vasu, Suruli Rajan, Vennira Aadai Moorthy, Janagaraj, Pandiarajan, Goundamani, Senthil, Vivek and Vadivelu.

-She has been in films with five chief ministers.
+She has been in films with seven chief ministers.
 She played the female lead in the plays written, directed and acted by C. N. Annadurai, former chief minister of Tamil Nadu.
 She has also appeared in plays with another chief minister of Tamil Nadu, M. Karunanidhi.
-She has acted in films with MGR and J. Jayalalithaa, who both later became chief ministers of Tamil Nadu later.
+She has acted in films with MGR, J. Jayalalithaa and Vijay, who later became chief ministers of Tamil Nadu.
 She has also acted in Telugu films with Dr. N. T. Rama Rao, who became the chief minister of Andhra Pradesh.
+She also acted with Vijay (actor) in Rasigan and Senthoorapandi.

 When asked which character of hers she found most hilarious to play, she specified the role of a talkative female, who is forced to act dumb in a film called Unakkum Vazhvu Varum.
 She had played this role along with Thengai Srinivasan.
-She was bitten by a Bungarus fasciatus/ Kattuviriyan snake during the shooting of Manjal Kungumam and was admitted to hospital.
-Coincidentally, after recovery, the next scene, she had to act was in Aadi Viradham, where she had to bathe a snake statue and sing a lullaby for it, and the director asked her whether she would like to perform and she replied "Yes very much!" and she did the film.
+She was bitten by a Bungarus fasciatus snake during the shooting of Manjal Kungumam and was admitted to hospital.
+Coincidentally, after recovery, the next scene she had to act in was Aadi Viradham, where she had to bathe a snake statue and sing a lullaby for it, and after being asked by the director whether she would like to perform she agreed enthusiasthically.

-Manorama, being a close friend of Jayalalithaa and of the firm belief that Jayalalithaa would never be corrupt, campaigned against actor Rajinikanth in support of Chief Minister Jayalalithaa in the 1996 elections.
+Manorama, being a close friend of Jayalalithaa and of the firm belief that Jayalalithaa would never be corrupt, campaigned against actor Rajinikanth in support of her friend in the 1996 elections.